LubomyrIvanitskiy/CrazyPython/block_scope/ReadMe.md

 ```

-Enjoy, and Stands With Ukraine!
+Enjoy, and Stand With Ukraine!